camlac02/Bloomberg/README.md

 to BLP API

-- strategies_bloomberg: slighly changes compared to other script.
+- strategies_bloomberg: slighly changes compared to the other script.
 I only keep the other one to keep alive the scripts which are running without using the BLP API